Financial Aid FAQs

 To apply for a FSA ID, visit https://fsaid.ed.gov.
 If you already have a PIN, you can link your

 PIN to your new FSA ID so you will be able to use your username and password

 College’s school code: 010142 (the Law

-School does not have a separate school code)
+School does not use a separate school code)

 2. Review the Student Expenses Budget

 borrow the full amount.
 You are strongly encouraged to borrow only what you will need to meet your expenses.

 3. Complete Entrance Counseling and Master

 - Click on “Complete MPN” and select the type of